The IT Benefits of Cloud Based EHRs

 EASY COST PREDICTABILITY WITH CLOUD BASED EHR

-The costs of a client-server system can lead to unpredictable costs.
-If the server crashes or an upgrade goes wrong, the practice’s emergency fund takes a hit, or worse.
-Cloud based EHR systems have consistent costs that allows the practice owner to feel confident in their financial projections.
-The practice simply pays a monthly or quarterly access fee, much like the fee for phone or Internet.
+Cloud based EHR systems have consistent costs, which allows the practice and its decision makers to feel confident in their financial projections.
+The practice would not have to suffer with a see saw pay model, they would simply pay a monthly or quarterly access fee, much like the fees for Netflix or AMC A-list.

 SIMPLER IMPLEMENTATION AND SCALABILITY

-The process of setting up and testing a client-server EHR is more complex than cloud-based systems, and scaling up as your practice grows usually requires additional equipment or licensing costs.
+Just like the maintenance process mentioned above, the process of setting up and testing a client-server EHR is also complex, much more than cloud-based systems, and the process of scaling up as your practice grows usually requires additional equipment or licensing costs.

 BETTER PATIENT DATA SECURITY

 If your practice currently relies on paper records for storing patient data, imagine what could happen if you had a fire, flood or other disaster.
-Insurance covers new equipment, but patient data is irreplaceable.
-While practices with client-server EHRs generally have off-site backups, the data is vulnerable during transport and the practice must pay extra for storage costs.
+Insurance would cover new equipment, but as we have emphasized, patient data is irreplaceable.
+While practices with client-server EHRs generally have off-site backups, the data is still vulnerable during transport and the practice must pay extra for storage costs.